Leone Nakarawa

 Lieutenant Leone Nakarawa OF (born 2 April 1988) is a Fijian rugby union footballer and Olympic gold medalist.
-He plays as a Second-Row forward for Toulon and represents the Fijian national team in international rugby.
+He plays as a lock for Castres and represents the Fijian national team in international rugby.
 He previously played for Glasgow Warriors and is Warrior No. 224.
 He won the Pro12 with the Glasgow Warriors in 2014–15 and re-signed with the club in 2020.
-Inbetween that period, in 2016 he signed for Racing 92.
+Inbetween that period, he played for Racing 92.
 In 2018 he was awarded the EPCR Player of the Year accolade.

 Nakarawa is generally considered to be one of the best lock forwards in the world.
 He is most famous for his offloading skills, athleticism and general play in open field.

 Rugby Union career

 Amateur career

 While with the Warriors he occasionally turned out for the amateur club Glasgow Hawks.

 Professional career

 He signed for Glasgow Warriors in August 2013.

 Nakarawa was named Man of the Match for Glasgow in the 2015 Pro12 Grand Final in Belfast.
 He had the most offloads in the 2014–15 European Rugby Champions Cup with 25.

 Nakarawa moved to Racing 92 after the World Cup.

 After his first season in France, Nakarawa was named in the Pro12 Dream Team at the end of the 2015/16 season.

 In December 2019 Racing 92 announced his contract had been terminated for "a total lack of team spirit and marked insubordination" and "abandoning his post' after he failed to return from World Cup duty on time.

 On 2 January 2020 Glasgow Warriors announced that they had signed Nakarawa on a contract to the end of the 2019-20 season.
 This was then extended to the following season.

 On Jan 27th 2021 he signed on a one year contract with Pro14 side Ulster that would have seen him play in Belfast from the start of the 2021-22 season.
 However this deal fell through on 10 June 2021 with the Ulster club stating "We can today confirm that, on receipt of a detailed medical report following an examination by the club at the weekend, Leone Nakarawa will no longer be joining Ulster Rugby for next season."
 Toulon signed the player in June 2021.